 Activities in Semliki National Park

 Natural walk from the headquarter at Sempaya gate down to the river Semliki, enjoying bird watching, butterflies, flowers and trees.
-Moreover there are two “hot springs” (one male, one female), situated in a tract of hot mineral encrusted swamp land, where visitors see a jet of hot water and a pool of boiling water for edibles like an egg.
+Moreover, there are two “hot springs” (one male, one female), situated in a tract of hot mineral encrusted swamp land, where visitors see a jet of hot water and a pool of boiling water for edibles like an egg.

 Accessibility to Semliki National Park

 There are two major roads from Kampala to Fort Portal: Kampala-Fort Portal via Mubende is about 180 Km. (about 4-5 hrs drive) while Kampala -Fort Portal via Masaka, Mbarara and Kasese is about 465 Km (7-8 hrs).
-In both routes 2-wheel drive vehicles can be useful.
-While the Kampala-Fort Portal via Mubende is much shorter, the Kampala-Fort Portal via Masaka, Mbarara and Kasese gives you opportunity to Visit Lake Mburo National Park, Kyambura Wildlife Reserve, Mountain Rwenzori National Park and Queen Elizabeth National Park.
+On both routes, 2-wheel drive vehicles can be useful.
+While the Kampala-Fort Portal via Mubende is much shorter, the Kampala-Fort Portal via Masaka, Mbarara and Kasese give you the opportunity to Visit Lake Mburo National Park, Kyambura Wildlife Reserve, Mountain Rwenzori National Park and Queen Elizabeth National Park.
 From Fort Portal, A two to three hours drive on the rough road towards Bundibugyo will bring you to Sempaya Gate (52 Km).
 The Park headquarters at Ntandi is 5 Km further from the gate along the same route.
 A vehicle with high clearance is recommended.

 Accommodation facilities in Semliki National Park

 At this park accommodation can be done at the Semliki safari lodge (Luxury) or accommodated in the nearby towns like Fort portal or Bundibugyo town, camping is also an option for clients who want to stay in the Park.